mhupman/MHNibLoading/README.md

 MHNibLoading
 ============

 MHNibLoading aims to eliminate some of boilerplate code commonly seen when loading UIViews from a nib on disk.
 The library is most useful when the UIView subclass and it's corresponding nib file have the same name.
+It provides category methods on UIView to load either individual UIView instances or UINib instances from on-disk *.xib files.

 # Usage